Category: Poem Analysis

 The Negro Speaks of Rivers

-The Negro Speaks of Rivers by Langston Hughes I’ve known rivers: I’ve known rivers ancient as the world and older than the flow of human blood in human veins.
-My soul has grown deep like the rivers.
-I bathed in the…
+The Negro Speaks of Rivers by Langston Hughes I have known rivers.
+I have known rivers, ancient as the world and older than the flow of human blood in the human veins.
+My soul has grown deep, like the rivers.…

 The Conqueror Worm